Aijunly/aijunly.github.io/_posts/2025-03-30-manual-geomery.md

   - category2
 ---

-In this blog, I'm going to be using a ruler and dividers to draw my own harebrained geometry as I go along, possibly creating my own logo, or simply a tangle of lines, or a random interweaving of arcs...
+In this blog, I'm going to be using a ruler and dividers to draw my own harebrained geometry as I go along, possibly creating my own logo, or simply a tangle of lines, or a random interweaving of arcs.

 One Logo
 ======